AdaCore/aws/docs/source/using_wsdl.rst

 *-noenum*
   Do not generate `WSDL` representation for Ada enumerations, map them to standard string. :ref:`Ada_mapping_to_WSDL`.

+*-sea*
+  Generate SOAP encoded format for array definitions.
+This option is kept for compatibility reason, but the schema based definition for arrays is recommended for better interoperability.

 *-o file*
   Generate the `WSDL` document into file.